 - 31. In accordance with the FATF Recommendations, the Bailiwick, led by the States of Guernsey's Policy & Resources Committee, has conducted a National Risk Assessment ("NRA").
-The NRA adopts the International Monetary Fund ("IMF") methodology and in this respect the relevant agencies within the Bailiwick have liaised closely with the IMF and industry to ensure a thorough assessment of the ML and FT risks the Bailiwick faces. - 32.
+The NRA was based on the methodology developed by the International Monetary Fund ("IMF") supplemented by additional information provided by the relevant agencies within the Bailiwick and industry to ensure a thorough assessment of the ML and FT risks presented by the individual sectors within the finance industry and products and services from within the Bailiwick. - 32.
+The key finding of the NRA with regard to ML risk is that as an international finance centre with a low domestic crime rate, the Bailiwick's greatest ML risk comes from the laundering of the proceeds of foreign criminality.
+The underlying offences most likely to be involved are bribery and corruption and fraud (including tax evasion).
+The key finding of the NRA with regard to FT risks is that the greatest risks come from its cross-border business being used to support foreign terrorism, by funds being passed through or administered from the Bailiwick.
+However, this risk is much lower than the ML risks from cross-border business.
+FT from cross-border business is most likely to arise in the context of secondary terrorist financing, i.e. where criminal proceeds are used to fund terrorism. - 33.
 The assessment of risks and vulnerabilities detailed within the NRA will naturally cascade through to specified businesses within the Bailiwick.
-In this respect, references are made throughout Schedule 3 and this Handbook requiring the firm to have regard to the content of the NRA when undertaking certain activities, for example, the formulation of its business risk assessments and risk appetite. - 33.
-The Bailiwick will continue to review the NRA on an on-going and trigger-event basis, making changes as necessary taking into account market changes, the advancement of technology and data collected from industry, for example, through various surveys and regulatory returns. - 34.
+In this respect, references are made throughout Schedule 3 and this Handbook requiring the firm to have regard to the content of the NRA when undertaking certain activities, for example, the formulation of its business risk assessments and risk appetite. - 34.
+The Bailiwick will continue to review the NRA on an on-going and trigger-event basis, making changes as necessary taking into account market changes, the advancement of technology and data collected from industry, for example, through various surveys and regulatory returns. - 35.
 A copy of the Bailiwick's NRA can be found on the website of the States of Guernsey's Policy & Resources Committee: